Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Type**: Select the type.
 It can be Card, TAG, Chipkey, Manual Entry, ATIONet Card or ATIONet TAG.
 * **Model**: Select the model.
 It can be ATIONet CG, Card or Gift Card.

+When you have finished filling in the fields, click the **Save** button.

 ## Identifications
 The identification is the physical means used by ATIONet to identify a vehicle or driver.
 ATIONet supports various types of identification, such as card, TAG, chip, ATIONet card, manual entry, barcode and iButton.
 When an identification is associated to a Vehicle or Driver, a sub-account is created.

-In this section, the identification already created will be shown.
-In the options column you can edit the identification, enable or disable it, release it.
+In this section the identification already created will be listed.
+In the options column you can edit the identification, enable or disable it and release it.
+To make queries easier, there is a panel of filters at the top.

 ![Identifications](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications.PNG)

-### Create a new identification
-To create a new identification click on the **New** button in the upper left side.
+To create an identification, click the **New** button.

-The form to create a new identification receives the following parameters:

 ![New Identification](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications%20New.PNG)

+The fields to complete are the following:

 * **Type:** Can be Card, TAG, Chipkey, Manual Entry, ATIOnet Card or ATIOnet TAG.
 * **Model:** The model of the type of identification selected in **Type**.